nterreri/thesis/report/chapter1.md

-The main project goal is the delivery of a basic but easy to extend and modify chatbot software system, specifically targeted at assisting with the identification and gathering of information around cancer patient issues, modelled after the Concerns Checklist (CC) electronic questionnaire form (NCSI, 2012).
+The main project goal is the delivery of a basic but easy to extend and modify chatbot software system, specifically targeted at assisting with the identification and gathering of information around cancer patient issues, modelled after the Concerns Checklist (CC) electronic questionnaire form (NCSI, 2012; see Appendix A.3 for a full list).
-Finally, one of the major challenges with eHealth problems is represented by having to hand confidential patient data (as will be discussed in Chapter 2 of this report).
+Finally, one of the major challenges with eHealth problems is represented by having to handle confidential patient data (Chapter 2.2).
 Summarily:

-- Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare (in particular around treatment of sensitive patient data)
+- Design and implement a chatbot architecture tailored to the issues surrounding software systems in healthcare.
-- To integrate with a specialized search engine (developed by another member of the team)
+- To integrate with a specialized search engine (developed by another member of the team).
 - To explore other applications of NLP that could be useful to extract information from natural language data.
 - To implement a chatbot brain using open source technology.
 - To develop the system with Macmillan eHNA as the main reference.

 Personal goals of the author include:

-- Learning Python in an effort to gain exposure to a new programming language
+- Learning Python in an effort to gain exposure to a new programming language.
-- Leverage the author's background in computational linguistics, and explore the field of natural language processing
+- Leverage the author's background in computational linguistics, and explore the field of natural language processing.
-- Learn about applications of machine learning to natural language processing
+- Learn about applications of machine learning to natural language processing.
-- Improve software engineering skills by applying best agile methodology practices
+- Improve software engineering skills by applying best agile methodology practices.

 ## The project approach methodology
 An agile methodology approach was adopted for the project, in line with the author's stated interests.
-This meant maximizing time spent outside of meetings, save for where communication between team members and others was required.
+This meant minimizing communication overhead and focusing on code, testing and value to the user.
-The project was paced in weekly iterations where aspects of the system to implement would be selected from a backlog to be delivered for the next week, in consultation with Dr Ramachandran who acted as the client for ever project connected with PEACH (Beck and Andres, 2014, pp.46-47).
+The project was paced in weekly iterations where aspects of the system to implement would be selected from a backlog to be delivered for the next week, in consultation with Dr Ramachandran who acted as the client for every project connected with PEACH (Beck and Andres, 2014, pp.46-47).
-Great emphasis was also put on testing as part of deveopment, in particular the discipline of Test Driven Development.
+Great emphasis was also put on testing as part of development, in particular the discipline of Test Driven Development.

-A top-down system design and implementation was also adopted, with the next largest system abstraction being priorized first in order to always have a working system being progressively refined.
-These methodology guidelines where established in accordance with the reccomendations of Brooks (1995, pp.143-144, 200-201, 267-271), Martin (2009, pp.121-133; 2003, chapter 2, 4, 5) and Beck (Beck and Andres, 2004; Beck et al, 2001).
+A top-down system design and implementation was also adopted, with the next largest system abstraction being prioritized first in order to always have a working system being progressively refined [^guidelines].

+[^guidelines]: See: Brooks, 1995, pp.143-144, 200-201, 267-271; Martin, 2009, pp.121-133; 2003, chapter 2, 4, 5;
+Beck and Andres, 2004; Beck et al, 2001.

 ## Report overview
 This report is structured as follows:

-- Chapter 2 provides more extensive background into the NLP and chatbot open source resources that were explored.
+- Chapter 2 provides more extensive background into the chatbot and NLP open source resources that were explored.
 - Chapter 3 describes the requirements as gathered through the contacts in healthcare and the Macmillan charity available to PEACH.
 - Chapter 4 details the system architecture, design and the implementation,